ClockGen/minetest_throwing/README.md

 #### New Stuff
 * Rewrote code related to damage, which causes mobs to respond to your attacks
 * Returned velocity-based damage
-* Increased base velocity of all bows and crossbows to
+* Increased base velocity of all bows and crossbows
 * Added one new crossbow (repeating crossbow) and replaced royal bow with more realistic equivalent
 * Added more colors to fireworks
 * Added new lightning arrow(activates if you have lightning mod installed), which causes a lightning strike at the point of impact